norpie/mirabel/README.md

 #### Plan Generation

-The planner generates the entire hierarchy of tasks that need to be done to achieve the Spec, as an example, let's use the spec above.
+The planner generates the entire hierarchy of tasks that need to be done to achieve the Spec.
+As an example, let's use the spec above.
 It should generate a plan that looks something like this:

 ```md
 1. Database Schema Setup